Sean Hannity’s Ties to Two More Trump-Connected Lawyers

 The letter was sent in response to accusations against Hannity made by the controversial conservative activist Debbie Schlussel.
 During an appearance on the Pat Campbell show on KFAQ last April, Schlussel said Hannity had been “creepy” towards her and had invited her to his hotel room.

 Hannity responded at the time by calling the allegations “100 percent false and a complete fabrication,” and said that he had hired lawyers to plan a response.
+“This letter provides notice that Ms. Schlussel’s statements are false and defamatory,” the letter read.
+“Continued publication will result in further exposure to liability because of continued harm to Mr. Hannity’s impeccable reputation.”

 On Monday, Schlussel said she remembered that the radio station where she made the remarks had received a legal letter afterwards, but she didn’t know who the lawyer was.
 Reached by phone on Tuesday, Toensing acknowledged that “at that time” she was acting as Hannity’s lawyer but wouldn’t comment on whether she still represents him.

-Note: This post was updated on April 17 at 4:24 p.m.